-In general terms, after the formal insolvency, we normally charge on a percentage basis or based on the time spent dealing with the case.
+In general terms, after the formal insolvency, we normally charge on a fixed and percentage basis or based on the time spent dealing with the case.
 Before the formal insolvency, we usually charge a fixed fee.
 Please follow the links for more information.
 The basis on which we charge is usually agreed by the creditors.

 If there is not enough money to pay us, unless we have agreed in advance with specific creditors that they will pay towards our fees (which is rare) we do not get paid.
 If there is not enough to pay our disbursements, we will end up having paid to do the work.